-Plans to reduce congestion on routes into Oxford, improve air quality and reduce carbon emissions could take an important step forward next week.
+Plans to reduce congestion on routes into Oxford, improve air quality and reduce carbon emissions have taken an important step forward now.

-County and city councillors will be asked to endorse proceeding with a full feasibility study for the introduction of the Connecting Oxford transport proposals.
+County and city councillors have endorsed proceeding with a full feasibility study for the introduction of the Connecting Oxford transport proposals.

-The Oxfordshire County Council and Oxford City Council cabinet decisions will be informed by more than 3,000 responses to the autumn 2019 engagement exercise on proposals for new bus gates across Oxford and a workplace parking levy (WPL) in the city’s Eastern Arc - an area outside the city centre that links parts of north Oxford, Marston, Headington and Cowley.
+The Oxfordshire County Council and Oxford City Council cabinet decisions have been informed by more than 3,000 responses to the autumn 2019 engagement exercise on proposals for new bus gates across Oxford and a workplace parking levy (WPL) in the city’s Eastern Arc - an area outside the city centre that links parts of north Oxford, Marston, Headington and Cowley.

 The goal of the two councils with Connecting Oxford is to make a real improvement to journey times for commuters, other travellers and quality of life for residents and visitors, including improved air quality, by reducing the number of cars travelling into and around the city and encouraging more people to travel by public transport, walking and cycling.
 More active travel by cycling and walking will also have added health benefits for citizens.
 Proposals will also significantly reduce carbon emissions from transport, which accounts for 17% of annual greenhouse gas emissions in Oxford.